-Institutional framework and Mechanism for disaster management in India: Institutions in India for dealing with various disasters, Organizational structure, functions and responsibilities of National Institute of Disaster Management (NIDM) and National disaster management authority (NDMA) in India, roles and responsibilities of central and state government during and after disaster, NGO's involved in disasters and their task, John carried out by armed forces.
+Institutional framework and Mechanism for disaster management in India: Institutions in India for dealing with various disasters, Organizational structure, functions and responsibilities of National Institute of Disaster Management (NIDM) and National disaster management authority (NDMA) in India, roles and responsibilities of central and state government during and after disaster, NGO's involved in disasters and their task, Jobs carried out by armed forces.
 Financial Relief During disaster (State, National and International Disaster Assistance)

 Disaster risk reduction and Mitigation Measures: Need of disaster prevention and mitigation, mitigation guiding principles, challenging areas, structural and non-structural measures for disaster risk reduction.
-Mitigation measures for flood, earthquake, cyclone monitoring, air quadron was population.
+Mitigation measures for flood, earthquake, cyclone monitoring, air quality was a quality of the contraction.